Here’s How The Wellness Pros Deal With Their Periods

 “I eat seaweed, brazil nuts, flaxseed and kale.
 Seaweed is a great addition to a hormone balancing diet as it is rich in iodine, iron and many other essential nutrients that the brain loves such as B vitamins, folic acid and magnesium.
 Iodine in particular is indispensable for thyroid function, which can impact on mood, female hormones and energy.
 Sprinkle it on to salads, soups and casseroles – supermarkets sell ‘seaweed sprinkle’ or you can buy Itsu seaweed snacks.
 Seaweed spaghetti is also great added into soups or stir-fries and levels should boost quite quickly if you eat it two-three times per week.
 Another vital nutrient for the thyroid is selenium.
 This is found in Brazil nuts and even three a day can help you reach your RDA!
-Flaxseed has many benefits owing to its fibre levels, which help to normalise bowel movements, which believe it or not as one of the most important things to get right when suffering with hormonal strife.
+Flaxseed has many benefits owing to its fiber levels, which help to normalize bowel movements, which believe it or not as one of the most important things to get right when suffering with hormonal strife.
 Flaxseed also delivers phytoestrogens, natural compounds that can gently mimic our own oestrogen.
 Have one tablespoon of flaxseed per day, or a handful of edamame.
-Stay away from processed soy (milk, yoghurt etc) as these can be oestrogen overkill!
+Stay away from processed soy (milk, yogurt etc) as these can be oestrogen overkill!
 To best support the delicate balance of oestrogen and progesterone we need a well functioning liver.
-Kale contains the B vitamins which are important to the liver, as well as folic acid and sulphur rich compounds that are also needed for hormonal harmony.”
+Kale contains the B vitamins which are important to the liver, as well as folic acid and sulfur rich compounds that are also needed for hormonal harmony.”

 The skincare expert